MichailLepin/Fake-News-Classifier/reports/EDA_REPORT.md

    - Sufficient length for meaningful feature extraction
    - Better suited for transformer models (BERT, etc.)

+6. **Train/Test Split:**
+   - **No predefined split** - this is actually an advantage
+   - Allows for **custom stratified split** ensuring proper class balance
+   - Standard practice in ML: use `train_test_split` with stratification
+   - More flexible than fixed splits (can adjust ratios as needed)
+   - Prevents data leakage that might exist in predefined splits

 ### 8.2 Why LIAR Dataset is Not Suitable

 **LIAR dataset is NOT recommended for this business task** due to the following limitations: